TissueMAPS/TissueMAPS/docs/introduction.rst

 .. image:: ./_static/canonical_workflow.png
     :height: 300px

-Note that "upload" and "download" stages are available in the user interface, but are not part of the actual image processing workflow and handled separately.
+Note that "upload" and "download" stages are available in the user interface, but are not part of the actual image processing workflow and consequently handled separately.

 .. _image-conversion: